 Some businesses will suffer a cash flow disadvantage, where VAT collected from customers is currently used as working capital before being paid over to HMRC.

 Another concern is that, in order to correctly apply the new rules, the supplier needs to know what its customer intends to do with the services and will need to be able to evidence this to HMRC.
-HMRC are undertaking a detailed technical consultation on this issue.

 How should my business prepare?